asrenninger/networks/documentation/gravity.md

 Finally, the model fit for grocery stores is more noisy, but it still performed best during April and May according to Mean Absolute Percent Error.

 ![](https://raw.githubusercontent.com/asrenninger/networks/master/viz/mape_phl_grocery.png)

+## Generalizability

+In this section, we separate flows by neighborhood character—either of the origin or the destination, or both.
+We want to see if the model fits better or worse at the extremes of income to better understand its biases.

+#### ...rich/poor
+#### ...white/black
+#### ...present/future